House System

 Ethos: With pride we grow

-Mr Welch is the Senior Leadership Leader of La Plante House
+Mr Welch is the SLT Lead for La Plante House

-In La Plante we pride ourselves at giving all pupils the space and support to grow in all areas of school life.
+In La Plante we pride ourselves on giving all pupils the space and support to grow in all areas of school life.

 From increasing independence to academic progress, the La Plante team will always ensure our pupils have everything they need throughout their school careers to achieve more than they ever dreamed possible and grow into valuable citizens in an international community.